raspberrypilearning/touch-free-tap/en/step_7.md

 --- task ---
 Connect to an **IoT service** to upload valve activity or flow data.
-Collect environmental and use data for logging and analysis.
+Collect data for logging and analysis.
 --- /task ---